Full Transcript of Interview Below.

 Tobin Brinker: And I’m Tobin Brinker.

 Erin Brinker: And we are On the Brink, the morning show on KCAA, AM 1050, FM 106.5, and FM 102.3.
 We are so excited to welcome back to the show Dr. JoAnn Yanez.
-She is the executive director for the Association of Accredited Naturopathic Medical Colleges, and the chair of the Academic Collaborative for Integrative Health.
+She is the executive director for the Association of Accredited Naturopathic Medical Colleges, and the past chair of the Academic Collaborative for Integrative Health.
 She also serves on the Integrative Health Policy Consortium Education Committee.
 Weaving a passion for illness prevention into her professional life, Dr. Yanez’ career has spanned advocacy, academia, patient care, and public health.
 As AANMC executive director, Dr. Yanez oversees research, advocacy effort, and the joint academic endeavors of the accredited colleges of naturopathic medicine.
 Additionally, she helps spread awareness of naturopathic medicine as a viable and satisfying career path.
 Dr. JoAnn Yanez, welcome back to the show.

 Dr. Yanez: Good morning, folks.
 How are you doing?